yj7082126/musubi-tuner/README.md

 ### Recent Updates

 - Mar 22, 2025
+    - **[NEW] GitHub Discussions Enabled**: We've enabled GitHub Discussions for community Q&A, knowledge sharing, and technical information exchange.
+Please use Issues for bug reports and feature requests, and Discussions for questions and sharing experiences.
+[Join the conversation →](https://github.com/kohya-ss/musubi-tuner/discussions)
     - Added an option to speed up inference by skipping CFG (classifier free guidance) at some steps during Wan2.1 inference.
 PR [#180](https://github.com/kohya-ss/musubi-tuner/pull/180)
         - Set with `--cfg_skip_mode` and `--cfg_apply_ratio`.
 See [here](./docs/wan.md#cfg-skip-mode--cfgスキップモード) for details.